gunjandatta/sprest/README.md

 * _The callback is a function type, which will be executed after the request completes._
 * _The request will execute after the previous request completes._
 * _Using the waitFl, if the callback returns a promise, the next request will not execute until the callback completes._

-The 'done' method waits for all requests to complete, before executing the callback method.

 ##### Example
 Get the list items from the 'Dev' list